 In May 2011 the Tuesday draw was introduced, along with a prize for matching just two main numbers.
 In addition, the Lucky Stars ball pool increased from 9 to 11.

 The EuroMillions jackpot cap rule changed again in February 2012, which meant that the cap would no longer increase by €5 million every time it was reached but instead would remain at the set €190 million.
-The new rule states that when the cap is reached, it can remain at €190 million for a maximum of two draws; if there is still no jackpot winner at this stage, the top prize will roll down to be shared between players in the next winning prize tier.
+Current rules state that when the cap is reached, it can remain at €190 million for a maximum of five consecutive draws; if there is still no jackpot winner in that fifth draw, the top prize will roll down to be shared between players in the next winning prize tier.

 In September 2016, the game’s matrix changed, with the ball pool for the Lucky Stars expanding from 11 to 12.
 Starting jackpots were increased to €17 million, and a new European Millionaire Maker game was introduced.
 The cost of a ticket rose to accommodate the changes.